German Americans in the United States

 German communities formed in rural areas where the same dialect was spoken and towns were built according to the current German architectural fashion.

 In the triad of freedom, humanity, and equality, most German immigrants place the greatest value on freedom, which could often be traced back to the immigrants' own life stories.
-The failure of the 1848 revolution was proof that more freedom rights were not to be expected in Germany.

 Most prominent in this context were supporters of the left-liberal bourgeoisie, the so-called Forty-Eighters, who had left their homeland either by choice or under persecution to seek refuge in a land they perceived as the epitome of liberal life.